araxia55/test-aws-crc-frontend/frontend/src/content/post/aws-crc.md

 This is where things get really exciting!
 In this section, The need to automate the deployment of the website and set up continuous integration using Github Actions by defining custom deployment workflows in the repository.
 This is triggered when a change is pushed to a branch.

 These are the high-level steps that was employed to build the automation and CI/CD section.
-1. Terraforming the Frontend and backend.
-I opted to do this earlier rather than later starting in the Frontend Infrastructure section.
+1. Terraforming the frontend and backend.
+I opted to do this earlier rather than later starting in the frontend Infrastructure section.
 2. Creating an separate workflow deployment pipeline for the frontend infrastructure and deployment.
 Wherein, triggering the website deployment will depend upon completion of the infrastructure this is to be certain that I have the appropriate setup before I proceed with the actual deployment (Upload of s3 files in this case)
 </p>